WELCOME TO MY ART PSYCHOTHERAPY PAGES

 In addition to my private work I have experience of working within a children's hospice and an NHS setting supporting adults with learning disabilities.

-I am passionate about the role of art in prisons and the role of art in ex-offenders lives.
+I am passionate about the role of art in prisons and the role of art in ex-offenders lives, and I am a Koestler Arts Mentor.

 My approach is essentially client-led and psychodynamic, working at the clients pace with whatever the client wants to explore or seeks to understand.
 I utilise a wide choice of materials and aim to empower clients to find their own voice.
 Each client is different and therefore the amount of sessions a client needs varies.
 I suggest a initial free meeting to answer these and any other questions that you may have, and to see if and how we can work together, with no obligation.
 This would take place at my studio.